offthedial/site/src/pages/idtga/rules.md

 ### Changing Captains

 Usually, the player with the highest signal strength is automatically assigned as captain.

-If you were assigned as captain but would like to opt out, please talk to your team to decide who will be captain, and let a staff member know in the <Mention>#team-updates</Mention> at latest 12 hours before the tournament starts.
+If you were assigned as captain but would like to opt out, please talk to your team to decide who will be captain, and let a staff member know in the <Mention>#team-updates</Mention> at the latest 12 hours before the tournament starts.

 ### Changing Names

 Team names are randomly generated.
 If you want to change your team name, here are the following conditions:

-- Must be posted in the <Mention>#team-updates</Mention> at latest 12 hours before the tournament starts.
+- Must be posted in the <Mention>#team-updates</Mention> at the latest 12 hours before the tournament starts.
 - Must be a 2-word alliteration that starts with the same letter as the original team name.
 - Must be appropriate, use common sense for this one.
 - Must be under 25 characters.